sergiye/authenticator/README.md

   * Use the Add menu item to add or import an authenticator
   * Right-click any authenticator to bring up context menu
   * Click the icon on the right to show the current code, if auto-refresh is not enabled
+  * Double-clicking on an element will copy the current code (even if the code is hidden)
   * Use options menu for program options

 ## Developer information